smuefsmuef/oop2_working_repo/README.md

 You can also use the `build.grade` file for a project setup in Eclipse or NetBeans.

+## Create a private duplicate (Fork)
+1. Fork this repo (top right next to star and watch)
+2. Clone your fork `git clone <url>`
+3. Add upstream remote to the original repo `git remote add upstream https://github.com/lunactic/oop2_working_repo.git`

+## Keep your Fork synced to the orignal
+1. Fetch updates from the original `git fetch upstream`
+2. Check out your fork's local default branch `git checkout main`
+3. Merge the changes from the upstream default branch - in this case, upstream/main - into your local default branch `git merge upstream/main`

+more help with forks [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks)

 ## Pleas note:

 The graded homework and project work are **NOT** part of this repository.